hermangroup/docs/wallets/hardware.rst

         <iframe src="//www.youtube.com/embed/MFLuRLcu61s" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-It is also possible to operate a Dash masternode using your Ledger.
+It is also possible to operate a Historia masternode using your Ledger.
 See here for details.